cody9swann/efferct/README.md

 # Effect ATS

 An applicant tracking system prototype built to explore Effect-first TypeScript application architecture.
-The project combines a typed HTTP API, shared domain schemas, service/repository boundaries, mock data layers, and a modern recruiting dashboard UI.
+The project combines a typed HTTP API, shared domain schemas, service/repository boundaries, and mock data layers.

 This is intentionally a product-shaped codebase rather than a small demo: jobs, candidates, applications, interviews, scorecards, notes, activity, and organizations are modeled across the API and client.